-Redefining Work in the Digital Era: Exploring the Role of Gig Economy and Remote Employment in E-commerce.
+Redefining Work in the Digital Era: Exploring the Role of Gig Economy and Remote Employment in E-commerce

 ABSTRACT

 Aim: This concept paper aims to provide an in-depth analysis of the impact of the emerging trends of the gig economy on the future of work in the e-commerce industry.
 Specifically, this paper is focused on the gig economy and its possible significance for the future of work in e-commerce.